iamskok/sassy-exists/README.md

 # sassy-exists

-`sassy-exists` is SASS micro library for existance checks.
+`sassy-exists` is Sass micro library for existance checks.

 ## Installation